GregoireHebert/GregoireHebert.github.io/_posts/2019-04-25-barnsley-s-fern.md

 title:  "Barnsley's fern"
 date:   2019-04-25 10:00:00 +0100
 categories: html css js
 long_description: "When I am bored or just want to test something for fun I do that kind of things.
-Let met show you one :)"
+Let met show you one :) Part 1"
 ---

 Ok, I've never suspected I would love this so much ahah !